 HOW TO BE THE BEST YOU

-In the fourth part and on a lighter note, before you set out on your own personal journey to be the best you, I have scattered bread crumbs of food and fun to keep your Mensa mind and mighty muscles up to snuff in your search and on the path of your soul’s purpose and passion.
+In the fourth part, and on a lighter note, before you set out on your own personal journey to be the best you, I have scattered bread crumbs of food and fun to keep your Mensa mind and mighty muscles up to snuff in your search and on the path of your soul’s purpose and passion.

-Each person’s path is unique, yet we all experience inconveniences in the circumstances of our lives.
+Each person’s path is unique, and we all experience inconveniences in the circumstances of our lives.
 Every inconvenience has the capacity to alter our pilgrimage’s timetable; and self-positioned roadblocks can prevent us from reaching our destinations.
 Only YOU can recognize which exits to take and which detours to avoid in finding satisfaction and fulfillment at your journey’s end.

 Views From My Chariot: A Wheelchair Oddity